 Add a refreshing twist to your neutral kitchen with some subtle accent colours.
-Highlight your lower kitchen area with baby blues and create a spacious upper space with neutrals and open shelvings.
-Add a chevron lemon wallpaper to make your kitchen more interesting.
+Highlight your lower kitchen area with baby blues and create a spacious upper space with neutrals and open shelving.
+Add a chevron-lemon wallpaper to make your kitchen more interesting.
 Opt for coloured fabric stools or chairs to complete the fresh look.

 15. Brass and Chrome

 Metal finishes make a kitchen look smart and luxurious.
 Brass and chrome focal points and accents contribute to a design's timeless appeal.
-A smooth textured chrome built-in appliance creates a spacious illusion, while brassy accessories add texture and depth to a simple space.
+A smooth textured chrome built-in appliance creates the illusion of space, while brassy accessories add texture and depth to a simple space.
 Create a breath-taking brass and chrome kitchen combination that you will surely love.